 Overall, there’s a total of 23 Nespresso coffee machines available from Breville but only 3 from Sage.

-However, the Creatista Uno is the only machine which is only sold by Sage, not Breville too.
+However, the Creatista Uno is the only machine that is only sold by Sage, not Breville too.
 The fully automatic machine offers a more simplified user interface than the Creatista Plus but without the touchscreen and extra features of the Creatista Pro.

 There are some minor differences between Sage and Breville’s drip coffee options too:

-Breville offers a glass carafe option for the Precision Brewer drip coffee machine alongsisde the thermal carafe version.
+Breville offers a glass carafe option for the Precision Brewer drip coffee machine alongside the thermal carafe version.
 At Sage, you can only get the thermal carafe model.
 Really, the only benefit of offering a glass option is a lower price (but only by $30) as it also breaks much more easily.
 Being made of stainless steel, the thermal option will keep your coffee hot for longer after brewing without burning it.

-Outside of Europe, you can also get your hands on the Breville Grind Control – a drip coffee maker with integrated burr grinder.
+Outside of Europe, you can also get your hands on the Breville Grind Control – a drip coffee maker with an integrated burr grinder.
 By grinding your coffee beans immediately before brewing, you retain all the fresh deliciousness for a better cup of coffee.
 So we hope this one joins the Sage lineup soon too.

 Both ranges start with the entry-level Bambino and run all the way up to the spectacular Breville/ Sage Oracle Touch.
 Unlike their competitors, Breville and Sage machines all maintain the trademark look of being traditional espresso makers.
-But Breville have snuck one extra machine in there – the Infuser.
+But Breville has snuck one extra machine in there – the Infuser.